Explosion rocks government-held area of Syria's Aleppo

 It said the explosion had been caused by a rocket fired by a "terrorist group" - a term it uses to describe the rebels fighting to topple President Bashar al-Assad.

-Activists said the building in Muhafaza Sakaniya, a government-held neighbourhood of a city fought over by the army and rebels for months, had been hit by a military air strike.
+Activists said the building in Muhafaza Sakaniya, a government-held neighborhood of a city fought over by the army and rebels for months, had been hit by a military air strike.

 The British-based Syrian Observatory for Human Rights said at least 12 people were killed and dozens wounded in the explosion.